 By Gregory Smyth

-Privacy Errors and How to Handle Them
+Privacy Issues on Landing Page and How to Handle Them

-Privacy errors are one of the trickiest types to handle.
+Privacy issues are one of the trickiest types to handle.
 This type of error occurs when a customer either leaves a field blank because they consider it inappropriate to ask for, or makes a “donkey” entry.
 Donkey entries may include fictitious names (Mickey Mouse, John Citizen) or obscure countries of residence.
 They can also be identified by sporadic blank fields throughout the form.

-These errors are understandable from a customer’s point of view; however, they are frustrating from a conversion optimization perspective.
+It is understandable from a customer’s point of view; however, they are frustrating from a conversion optimization perspective.
 The best way to tackle them is to provide a reason why the field is required.
 Use a tooltip or inline help text to explain why the information is needed, or include a short note in your error message.

 If you see a high rate of privacy errors, reconsider whether the information you are asking for is worth the possibility of losing customers.
 Collecting demographic details might be useful for your digital marketing strategy, but unnecessary fields can increase abandonment rates.
 Review your analytics and form completion data to make an informed decision.